crf8472/libarcstk/README.md

 ## What libarcs does not

 - Libarcs does not offer to read, buffer or decode any audio data.
 You have to provide the samples on your own.
-(Solution is underway.)
 - Libarcs offers no network facilities and is not supposed to do so.
 The actual HTTP request for fetching the reference values from AccurateRip is better performed by the HTTP networking client of your choice.